ppaschos/snowmass-connect-docs/docs/index.md

 Refer to the [HTCondor manual](https://htcondor.readthedocs.io/en/stable/users-manual/index.html) for more information on the declared parameters and on customizing your submission scripts.

-When the condor script above is submitted, the user would request a remote worker node with 1 core and 1 GB to run the `run.sh` executable.
+When the HTCondor script above is submitted, the user would request a remote worker node with 1 core and 1 GB to run the `run.sh` executable.
 In this case, `run.sh` is a shell script that contains a list of commands that executes your workload on the worker node.
 For example:

     #/bin/bash
     ./code_executable <input_file> <output_file>
     <additional commands>

-The parameter `should_transfer_files = YES` instructs Condor to use the HTCondor file transfer method to transfer the `Executable` to the remote host and the job files `Error` (stderr) , `Output` (stdout) and `Log` back to user's directory on the submit host.
+The parameter `should_transfer_files = YES` instructs HTCondor to use the HTCondor file transfer method to transfer the `Executable` to the remote host and the job files `Error` (stderr) , `Output` (stdout) and `Log` back to user's directory on the submit host.
 Users have a number of options to transfer their code executables and input/output files to the remote worker node, described in the next section.